4GeeksAcademy/python-lists-loops-programming-exercises/exercises/08.1-Merge_list/README.md

 + You will have to loop through each list and insert their items into a new list.

-+ There are more ways to merge lists in Python, this would be a good time for you to search on the Internet "how to merge lists in python".
++ There are more ways to merge lists in Python.
+This would be a good time for you to search on the Internet "how to merge lists in python".

  ## 💻 Expected result: